srikumarks/codaholic/_posts/2013-05-25-how-to-practice-carnatic-music-with-a-metronome.markdown

 achieve.
 You let the beats drift past, fully confident that the difference will be brought to your awareness by your "friend".
 Then you may stop, collect yourself, and try again.
 Over time, you'll find yourself needing to stop less.
-You'd have internalized your friend, and your confidence will grow.
-Now when you play talam for a percussion solo, you may actually be of help to the artist because you'll understand what the artist is attempting to do.
-Instead of nervousness, you'll feel pleasure!
+You'd have internalized your friend, and you will gain real confidence.

 {% pullquote %}
-The key to this internalization is attention to breathing, which will be emphasized in this article.
-We all breathe naturally, but we do it so automatically and without awareness that a simple question like "how many breaths do you take in a minute?" can stump us. {" To truly practice Carnatic music with a metronome is to turn your attention inward, to your breathing. "}
-I now describe a simple starter exercise to give a taste of this "turning inward".
+The key to this internalization is attention to breathing.
+We all breathe naturally, but we do it so automatically and without awareness that a simple question like "how many breaths do you take in a minute?" can stump us.
+But our breathing is ever present, whether or not we're aware of it.
+It therefore offers a great tool to anchor our internal sense of time. {" To truly practice Carnatic music with a metronome is to turn your attention inward, to your breathing. "} I now describe a simple starter exercise to give a taste of this "turning inward".
 {% endpullquote %}

 ## A simple starter exercise